Data delivery in ksqlDB

 Review the format of the data coming from Managed Service for Apache Kafka®

-Processing data streams from Managed Service for Apache Kafka® depends on the data representation format in Apache Kafka® messages.
+The processing of the Managed Service for Apache Kafka® data stream depends on the Apache Kafka® message view format.

 This data will be transmitted as Apache Kafka® messages.
 Each message will contain a JSON object as a string in the following format: